THEME: EDIBLE LANDSCAPES

 Home gardening, community gardening and gardening as a hobby has taken root in Singapore over the past few years.
 Growing plants and food crops is an activity that requires one to engage with scientific inquiry processes, understand systems thinking, and engage in persuading others to take concrete actions toward sustainable food supply.

 As such, for this challenge, we hope teachers will be able to engage learners in understanding the complexities of producing food and at the same time maintain a beautiful landscape around Singapore.
 The desirable learning outcomes include understanding the biology behind plant growth, learning to design plant growth systems, optimizing conditions for growth, optimizing the mileage for resources used, and the nutritional value of various plants.

 Design a STEM integrated activity (a lesson package) for a level of students of your choice.

 The workshop was successfully completed.
-View our resources to learn more about STEM education and the competition.
+View our workshop materials to learn more about STEM education and the competition.